Aaron Judge Player Props: Yankees vs. Guardians

 Aaron Judge At The Plate

-- He has scored at least one run six times this season (66.7%), including one multi-run game.
+- He has scored at least once seven times this year (70.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.